aetperf/aetperf.github.io/_posts/WP_2024-01-03-Streaming-data-from-PostgreSQL-to-a-CSV-file.md

   <img width="800" src="https://github.com/aetperf/aetperf.github.io/blob/master/img/2024-01-03_01/Selection_124.png" alt="DuckDB - Elapsed time vs memory limit">
 </p>

 So it does suffer from a lower memory limit.
 Also, one can wonder why DuckDB is using so much memory as compared to the others.
-Let's look at the memory usage of each method.
-We set the `memory_limit` parameter to 16GB:
+Let's look at the memory usage of each method with the [memory_profiler](https://github.com/pythonprofilers/memory_profiler) package.
+We set the DuckDB's `memory_limit` parameter to 16GB:

 <p align="center">
   <img width="800" src="https://github.com/aetperf/aetperf.github.io/blob/master/img/2024-01-03_01/memory_WITH_ORDERBY.png" alt="Memory limit with ORDER BY">